 Instructions

-While pasta cooks, whisk together the mayonnaise, white vinegar, dried dill, salt, and Dijon mustard in a large mixing bowl until smooth.
-Stir in sweet pickle relish.
+While the pasta cools, whisk together the mayonnaise, white vinegar, dried dill, salt, sugar, Dijon mustard, and sweet pickle relish in a large mixing bowl until smooth

 Add the onion, celery, and bell pepper and fold until combined.

-Add the hot pasta to the dressing mixture and fold gently until every piece is coated.
+Add the cooled pasta to the bowl and fold in until everything is evenly coated.

 Notes